|Colorado HOA Forum: Homeowner Advocates

 owner; and any pending litigation or law suits in which the HOA is involved.

-Term limits on HOA Board members when others are willing to serve.
+Term limits on HOA Board members when others are willing to serve. (article on Board member temperament)

 Include as part of the HOA registration process a certification that HOA Board members read their own HOA governing